lbianchi-zerynth/docs-v3/docs/reference/apps/pages/Reports/Reports.md

 # Reports App

+???+ question "How to obtain the Reports App?"
-The Reports Application is included in the Base Package of the _Zerynth Industrial IoT & AI Platform_, and it allows the user to create and manage reports based on templates developed with the customer in mind.
+  	The Reports Application is included in the base package of the _Zerynth Industrial IoT & AI Platform_.

+The Reports Application allows the user to create and manage reports based on templates developed with the customer in mind.

 The application is divided in two tabs: